1000 Thoughts of Violence (2003)

 Album Description

-"1000 Thoughts of Violence" is also Kekal's most selling album to date with close to 10,000 physical units combined (not including digital downloads), and the band toured Europe following its successful release and reception of the album.
-In Indonesia, the album was distributed by Alfa Records from 2003 - 2004 that saw the band got a mainstream record-stores distribution as well as some radio plays.
-Also within the 5 years since the release date, the album got a broader distribution as well in Europe.
+The album sold close to 10,000 physical units combined (not including digital downloads), and the band toured Europe in 2004 following its successful release and reception of the album.
+Locally, the album received a mainstream record-stores distribution as well as coverage in mainstream music magazines and radio stations within the first year of the release date.
+This album led Kekal to get international recognition.

-In 2017, the album was re-mastered for the first time, and was re-released in physical format as a limited-edition 2CD combo along with "Embrace The Dead" album.
+In 2017, the album was re-mastered for the first time, and was re-released in physical format as a limited-edition 2CD combo along with "Embrace The Dead" album, which also be sold separately.

 Credits